 If you are facing termination because of the ‘maximum repeat fail’ rule - you’ve failed a subject too many times.

-Do you have a strategy to overcome problems in this one course or discipline
+Do you have a strategy to overcome problems in this one course or discipline?
+You shouldn't focus on general, broader issues which might affect all your studies - focus on the issues with that particular course.

-The ultimate goal of your plan is to convince the Committee you should be given the opportunity to complete your degree.
+The ultimate goal of your plan is to convince the Committee you should be given the opportunity to complete your degree, and that you have given thought to why you have failed particular courses multiple times.

 Check for spelling mistakes and typos.